Haupti/tea/README.md

 4. building the binary tree starting from the entrypoint
 5. THEN the tree is evaluated
 so when i write 'pre-execution time' i mean any phase before actuall evaluating the tree.

+## 0.1.0
+functions work but to make it work i had to heavily cut from the syntax verifier\
+i do not like that.\
+also i did not add additional verifications for functions.\
+that basically means: if you do it right, it will work. if you do it wrong, you will probably not be wared beforehand\
+and either get an error that basically tells you nothing OR you will get some random wrong result\